techgrains/TGRESTful/README.md

 ```
 $ gradle bootRun
 ```
-By default it runs usuing port `8080` on local.
+By default it runs using port `8080` on local.

 ### Implementation
 Code base already has example server side implementation of this RESTful services.